exploring zellige tile look-alikes: stylish alternatives for any room

 glazed brick tile

-if you’re drawn to rectangular zellige tiles, you’ll be pleased to know that glazed brick tile can offer a similar aesthetic. the tiles in our new california collection, for example, vary in color and texture from tile to tile — and even have iron spots to show for their journey through the kiln.
+if you’re drawn to rectangular zellige tiles, you’ll be pleased to know that glazed brick for interior walls can offer a similar aesthetic. the tiles in our new california collection, for example, vary in color and texture from tile to tile — and even have iron spots to show for their journey through the kiln.

 glazed ceramic tile